nao1215/leadtime/README.md

-# leadtime
+# [WIP] leadtime - caluculate PR lead time statistics on GitHub
-leadtime - cli command that caluculate PR lead time statistics on GitHub
+leedtime is a command that outputs statistics about the time it takes for a GitHub Pull Request to be merged.